/

 THE TIRELESS EMBROIDERER.
 VERA PAGAVA

 Vera Pagava.
 Ville Provinciale.
+Panel, oil.
 33x68.
-Oil on panel.
 1955.
 This work is part of ATINATI Private Collection

 The artist utilized this method to produce dozens of lyrical drawings that capture the fleeting essence of nature.
 Pagava drew dots and created images on blank pieces of paper using just a pencil (graphite).
 When combined, these points not only reveal the visual silhouettes of objects, but also the surrounding atmosphere, the light, and even the "movement" of nature by means of this straightforward technique.
 Her artworks are dynamic: they convey to us the artist's hand movements, the sound of grass swishing and leaves rustling, the motion of trees in a breeze, and the inpouring of light into the surrounding space.
 The artist expresses her personal, lyrical viewpoint regarding the outside world using readily available materials (paper and pencil), and a seemingly straightforward yet challenging approach.